ykdai/Flare7K/README.md

 ### Pretrained Model

 The inference code based on Uformer is released Now.
 Your can download the pretrained checkpoints on [GoogleDrive](https://drive.google.com/file/d/1uFzIBNxfq-82GTBQZ_5EE9jgDh79HVLy/view?usp=sharing).
 Please place it under the `experiments` folder and unzip it, then you can run the `deflare.ipynb` for inference.
-We provide two models, the model in the folder `uformer` can help remove the reflective flare and the `uformer_noreflection` one can only help remove the scattering flares.
+We provide two models, the model in the folder `uformer` can help remove both the reflective flares and scattering flares.
+The `uformer_noreflection` one can only help remove the scattering flares but is more robust.

 ### TODO